DarshanVaishya/todo-list-app/README.md

 # Todo list app

-A todo list app which stores your todo lists in localstorage with options of marking them as complete or deleting them from the list.
+A todo list app which stores your todo lists in local storage with options of marking them as complete or deleting them from the list.
+Users can also filter through the todos.
 It has a beautiful and easy to navigate user interface.
 This project uses HTML, CSS and JS to implement all this.

 Live preview: [Link](https://tdl.darshanvaishya.xyz/)